-Ngā huringa mō te rauna Tono Whānui
+Ngā huringa mō te rauna Tono Whānui Changes for the Full Proposal round 2024

-Changes for the Full Proposal round 2023
+- Guidance given for proposal formatting breaches in the full round - Budget section: Guidance given around responsible travel, in the context of sustainability - "Other Funding" section updated - COVID-19: The guidelines and timetable have been written as if the 2024 round will proceed as normal.
+However, assessment processes may need to change at short notice in order to respond quickly to a rapidly evolving situation.
+Research offices and applicants will be notified if there are any changes to the assessment round.

-COVID-19: The guidelines and timetable have been written as if the round will proceed as normal, however assessment processes in the Full Proposal round may need to change at short notice to respond quickly to a rapidly evolving situation.
-Research offices and applicants will be notified if there are any changes to the Full Proposal round.
 Any changes will also be posted on our website: